nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 If a client or server implements a measure that prevents all replays, then its peer does not also need to implement such a mitigation.
-A client that is concerned about replay SHOULD implement replay a mitigation instead of relying on a signal from the server through the replay indication extension.
+A client that is concerned about replay SHOULD implement replay a mitigation instead of relying solely on a signal from the server through the replay indication extension.

 ### Server Mitigations {#server-replay}